edhenry/minerl/README.md

 - NV_GPU=0 isolates GPU 0.
 To isolate two GPUS, you could use NV_GPU=1,2 for example.
 - restricted to 6 cpus and 112GB of memory
 - port 800 on the docker container will talk to port 4000 on the server.
-- I 'bind' mounted a drive on the server to a drive on the docker container.
-This is I can SSH into server with my windows VDI and develop in VS Code!
+- I 'bind' a mounted drive on the server to a drive on the docker container.
+This is needed so I can SSH into the server with my windows VDI and develop in VS Code!
 - Image e19f3b87dbf3 is pytorch image that I pulled from Docker Hub